 It’s best to avoid a debt problem in the first place, but if you do find yourself with more debt than you can handle, there are plenty of debt repayment and relief strategies available.
 The right one will be unique to you.

-Talking to a Certified Debt Specialist is a great place to start.
-They can help you decide which relief options are are right for your financial situation.
+Talking to a Consolidation Specialist is a great place to start.
+They can help you decide which relief options are right for your financial situation.